 There is also a video explaining the course click here to watch

 RYLA participants are nominated by local Rotary clubs.
 Contact us to find out more about the next RYLA events, how to apply, and any costs of getting involved.

 For over 30 years our Club has supported Avon Swifts Disabled Sports Team (now rebranded as Swift Inclusive Sports) as the Avon represdentatives at the annual Rotary English Disabled Sports Competition held in Coventry.
 Sadly, however the games have now been cancelled.

 Avon Swifts had also held an annual swimming gala in Bristol.
 Under the Swift Inclusive Sports banner Rotary support this event.
 Swift Inclusive Sports now focus much of their activity on swimming.
 The charity provides general information of sporting activities for people with a disability, and it runs regular swimming sessions for the disabled and their families along with the Annual Swimming Gala.

 For more information about the Gala and its history please click here.

 For many years our club has supported Kids Out.

-Rotary District 1100 uses the venue at Cattle Country, nr Berkeley, to provide a whole day entertiamnent for children with special needs.
+Rotary District 1100 uses the venue at Cattle Country, nr Berkeley, to provide a whole day entertainmnent for children with special needs.

-Bristol Breakfast Club arrange for some 130 children from 4 Bristol Schools to enjoy this day in the countryside with many activities to keepo them amused broken up by a picnic lunch.
+Bristol Breakfast Club arrange for some 150 children from 5 Bristol Schools to enjoy this day in the countryside with many activities to keep them amused broken up by a superb picnic lunch.